wkduggan-umich/airbnb-price-analysis/README.md

 The goal of this project is to analyze the factors that control the price of an AirBNB.
 The AirBNB open data set contains data on all 2,667,574 AirBNB units in New York City since the company was founded in 2008.

-The goal of the analysis in this project is to predict the price of an AirBNB based on factors that an owner would know when they first register their unit.
+The research question I'll be answering is: "How can AirBNB most accuratley predict the price of a unit when it is first added?".
+The goal of the analysis in this project will be to predict the price of an AirBNB based on factors that an owner would know when they first register their unit.
 Predictions like this would allow AirBNB help their owners to find an accurate and competitive listing price.

-# TODO: add more info about the relevance of this and the general research question

 The following describes all of the columns found in the data set that we'll be used in this analysis.
 Note, that there are many other features in the AirBNB data set.
 However, these are the ones deemed to be most relevant to predicting price.